tanmud/CS180Project/README.md

 MessageInterface and allows you to create a Message object, which contains information like the message’s sender, recipient, content, date, and time the message is sent.
-Relevant accessor and mutator methods for each attribute are available.
+Relevant accessor and mutator methods for each field are available.

-<h4>MessageTest</h4>

-A document with the JUnit tests for Message.java, testing the dateToString and timeToString methods.
+We tested Message using the MessageTest class, which had preset User and Message objects to test the functionality of the constructor, accessor methods, mutator methods, and toString methods for the date and time.
+These tests ensure relevant information is not modified correctly, or shown in a non-human-readable format.
+The Message class is essential because it facilitates communication between buyers and sellers.